WillBeesOn/UnityUtilities/README.md

 # UnityUtilities
-A collection of Unity/game concepts and functions I've extracted from my other Unity projects and converted into general-purpose packages.
+A collection of Unity/game concepts and functions I've extracted from my other Unity projects and converted into a general-purpose library.

 ## Namespace Table of Contents